Qualia91/lager_logtail/README.md

 Overview
 ============

 This is a Logtail backend for logtail which lets you send lager logs to your logtail account.
+Lager_loggly was copied and edited so i could achieve this, special thanks to them for that!

 ##Configuration
 Configure a Lager handler like the following: